Matthew Highmore: Chicago Blackhawks

 Despite his success in the QMJHL, Highmore was passed over at the National Hockey League's (NHL) entry draft twice, the second time being in his last year of eligibility.
-However, in his last year with the Saint John Sea Dogs, the Chicago Blackhawks signed him to a three-year NHL contract in March 2017 as an undrafted player.
+However, in his final year with the Saint John Sea Dogs, the Chicago Blackhawks signed him to a three-year NHL contract in March 2017 as an undrafted player.
 In his last year with the Sea Dogs, he was the only player on the team who earned a professional hockey contract without being drafted.

 Highmore started the 2017–18 season with the Blackhawks' American Hockey League (AHL) affiliate, the Rockford IceHogs.
 He recorded his first professional hat trick against the Iowa Wild on December 27, 2017.
 After leading his team in points, Highmore was selected to participate in the 2018 AHL All-Star Classic along with teammate Carl Dahlström.
 On February 24, 2018, Highmore became the first Rockford rookie to score more than 20 goals in their rookie season since Rockford joined the Blackhawks organization in 2007.
 Highmore was called up to the NHL for the first time on February 26.
 He made his NHL debut on March 1, in a 7–2 loss to the San Jose Sharks.
 He had two shots on net in under 13 minutes of ice time.
 Highmore recorded his first NHL goal in a 4–7 loss to the Boston Bruins on March 10.
 He was reassigned to the AHL on March 27, after playing in 13 games and recording two points.
-On April 13, 2018, Highmore was named the IceHogs Rookie of the Year after he was tied for the team lead with 42 points and ranked fourth among rookies in the league in goals.
+On April 13, Highmore was named the IceHogs Rookie of the Year after he was tied for the team lead with 42 points and ranked fourth among rookies in the league in goals.
 During the last regular season game before the 2018 Calder Cup playoffs, Highmore set a new IceHogs rookie goal record with his 24th goal of the season.
+The IceHogs advanced to the Western Conference finals for the first time in franchise history, but were eliminated by the Texas Stars.
+In 13 playoff games, Highmore added two goals and nine points.